-If you are staying at the Winter Clove Inn, be aware that you have access to many hiking and cross country trails on their property and lead to incredible views in the Catskills Mountains.
-Only about five minutes away from the main lodge (walking distance), you can get to the Artist Falls.
+If you are staying at the Winter Clove Inn, be aware that you can access many hiking and cross-country trails on their property, leading to incredible views of the Catskills Mountains.
+You can get to the Artist Falls, about five minutes from the main lodge (walking distance).
 A conveniently located hidden gem that can be all yours to enjoy.

 Nearby Attractions to See Fall Foliage in Catskills

 Before I say anything else, I will point out that it is worth visiting Kaaterskill falls every season.
-However, popping leaves and the colorful trail leading to it adds up to the Foliage theme getaway.
+However, popping leaves and the colorful trail leading to it add to the Foliage theme getaway.

 Trails to The Falls